 Themed support groups will continue to meet once monthly, online.
 These groups support the needs of:

 You can attend as many meetings as you find helpful.
 Like all our support programs during the pandemic, there are no fees.

-Mark your calendar for these upcoming LIVE Stream events.
+Mark your calendar for these upcoming FREE LIVE stream events.

-Tuesday's Let's Get Moving with Bea Alt - Every Tuesday at 1 pm join Bea for an hour of movement and fun!
-The program’s focus is on functional exercises and includes the following components; cardiovascular and strength training; balance exercises, and stretching.
-Register here.
+Tuesday's Let's Get Moving with Bea Alt - Every Tuesday at 1 pm Register here.

 Monday's @ 10:30 am - Join Musical Connections with Chris White - To register and for more information click here